jasongoodwin/topics/README.md

 Replies are provided to the socket - because the server has some asynchrony, it sends some information about the reply.
 `OK SUB top1`

+If you're subscribed you'll receive an `UPDATE` message if anyone updates a topic with a message.
+`UPDATE topic I'm a message`

 # Design
 Note:
 I learned about the tokio codec abstractions recently: